aframevr/aframe/docs/introduction/best-practices.md

   handlers to hook into the global render loop.
 Use utilities such as `AFRAME.utils.throttleTick` to limit the number of times the `tick` handler is run if appropriate.
+- Use the **[background component][background]** instead of `a-sky` to define a solid color as the scene background.
+This prevents the creation of unnecessary geometry.

 ### GPU Texture Preloading